cwcromwell/docs/GitTutorial.md

 Before you begin, you must have a GitHub account.
 If you don't, sign up at https://github.com/join

-## 1. If you've never downloaded Git, get the latest version:
+## 1. If you've never installed Git, get the latest version:
 https://git-scm.com/downloads

 If you'd like to find out whether Git is installed, and what version, use this command: